html5rocks/www.html5rocks.com/content/tutorials/webcomponents/imports/en/index.md

 <h3 id="usecases">Use cases</h3>

-- distribute related [HTML/CSS/JS as a single bundle](#bundling).
-Theoretically, one could import an entire web app into another.
+- **Distribute** related [HTML/CSS/JS as a single bundle](#bundling).
+Theoretically, you could import an entire web app into another.
-- encourages **modularity &amp; reusability**.
-- **code organization** - segment concepts logically into different files.
+- **Code organization** - segment concepts logically into different files, encouraging modularity &amp; reusability**.
-- wrapping up one or more [Custom Element](/tutorials/webcomponents/customelements/) definitions, an import can be used to [register](/tutorials/webcomponents/customelements/#registering) and deliver them to an app.
+- **Deliver** one or more [Custom Element](/tutorials/webcomponents/customelements/) definitions.
+An import can be used to [register](/tutorials/webcomponents/customelements/#registering) and include them in an app.
 This practices good software patterns, keeping the element's interface/definition separate from how its used.
-- [**eases dependency management**](#depssubimports) - resources are automatically de-duped.
+- [**Manage dependencies**](#depssubimports) - resources are automatically de-duped.
-- **Chunking scripts** - before imports, a large-sized JS library would have its file wholly parsed in order to start running, which was slow.
+- **Chunk scripts** - before imports, a large-sized JS library would have its file wholly parsed in order to start running, which was slow.
 With imports, the library can start working as soon as chunk A is parsed.
 Less latency!

       `<link rel="import" href="chunks.html">`